finfabrik/xplet/dockers/README.md

 NNdr5NQhJFYKdKbNPDvqzk | elegant-false-stove-bird-verb-before-depth-grass-business-resource-two-swear
 hVRHgfVdPVc2wc1iwn29b |  ketchup-invite-much-movie-upgrade-beauty-pipe-brass-balcony-toast-glow-sphere

-Use this URL for investors to claim the allocated tokens: http://`<public IP address>`:8080/#/en/claim
+Use the following URL for investors to claim the allocated tokens:

+http://`<public IP address>`:8080/#/en/claim

+If you want to test the mobile browser with QR code scanning, you need to setup Nginx and follow this [instruction](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-in-ubuntu-18-04) to enable HTTPS, then use HTTPS port as a proxy to port 8080.

 ### Stop XPLet